HALRobotics/HAL.Documentation/docs/Grasshopper/0-Administration-and-Setup/Contents.md

 Click "Create" and you will be redirected to your "Organization Memberships" page.
 From here you can view the members of the organization or any licenses that have been assigned to the organization.
 You may have to visit the "Members" page from time to time to accept new requests to join or manually add members.
 The "Licenses" page can be used to check which licenses are in use and when they expire.

 [<img align="left" src="../../assets/images/02Organizations.PNG">](../../assets/images/02Organizations.PNG)
+<em>The "Organizations" page displays your memberships.</em>

 [<img align="left" src="../../assets/images/02OrganizationMembers.PNG">](../../assets/images/02OrganizationMembers.PNG)
+<em>The "Members" page of an organization displays members and their roles.</em>

 [<img align="left" src="../../assets/images/02OrganizationLicenses.PNG">](../../assets/images/02OrganizationLicenses.PNG)
-<em>Upon creation of your organization, you will have access to its members and licenses.</em>
+<em>The "Licenses" page of an organization displays licenses and their status.</em>

 ---
 ### 0.3.
 Join an Organization

 #### Objective:

-This tutorial is aimed at users who want to join their organization on the user portal at user.hal-robotics.com and access the organization's licenses.
+This tutorial is aimed at users who want to join their organization on the [user portal](https://user.hal-robotics.com/) and access the organization's licenses.
 If you are unsure of whether your company or institution has an organization please talk to your I.T. department or HAL Robotics Framework admin.

 #### Requirements to follow along: